 Jim Brown – Jon Snow

 Some call running back Jim Brown the greatest football player to ever live.
 In his nine years in the NFL (all with the Cleveland Browns), Brown made the Pro Bowl every season, and led the league in rushing eight times.
-But before dominating the pros, Brown spent three years at Syracuse where he led the nation in rushing touchdowns in 1956, and was a two-time All-American in ’55 and ‘56 (unanimous in ’56).
-He also excelled tremendously is multiple other sports, earning accolades in basketball, track, and even winding up in the Lacrosse Hall of Fame.
+But, before dominating the pros, Brown spent three years at Syracuse where he led the nation in rushing touchdowns in 1956, and was a two-time All-American in ’55 and ‘56 (unanimous in ’56).
+He also excelled tremendously in multiple other sports, earning accolades in basketball, track, and even winding up in the Lacrosse Hall of Fame.
 Brown’s loaded legacy and immensely impressive versatility arguably makes him comparable to Jon Snow.
 From being raised by Ned Stark and blinded to the truth, Jon grew up grounded and learned how to be a leader.
-The values he was instilled with along with the physical gifts he was given are what allowed found himself in several different positions of leadership throughout the series.
+The values he was instilled with and physical gifts he’s been given have earned him several different positions of leadership throughout the series.
 Whether it’s Lord Commander of the Night’s Watch, King in The North, or maybe even King of the Seven Kingdoms (we’ll see on Sunday), Jon has the versatility to lead and dominate the same way Brown did in multiple sports.
-All in all, similar to how the Jon is Game of Thrones’ main character per se, one can certainly argue that Brown essentially has that role as far as Syracuse athletics go.
+All in all, similar to how Jon is Game of Thrones’ main character per se, one can certainly argue that Brown essentially has that role, as far as Syracuse athletics go.